Kajja/tricker/README.md

 <script src="<your directory>/jquery.min.js"></script>
 <script src="<your directory>/tricker_client.js"></script>
 ```
 The first two script are for the multigame platform.
+The tricker_client.js file can be found under ./lib.

-You then probably need to create a ui with game controls like a start button.
+You then need to create a ui with game controls like a start button.

 TODO
 ----